csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 completely missing anyway.

-Images are usually a heavy asset to download, so we want to cache it; it’s not critical to the page, so we don’t need to fetch the latest version, and we could probably even get away with serving the image after it’s gone a little out of date.
+Images are usually a heavy asset to download, so we want to cache it; it’s not critical to the page, so we don’t need to fetch the latest version; and we could probably even get away with serving the image after it’s gone a little out of date.
 Let’s do this: